 Using this approach, it is now possible to handle systems coupling flows with chemical(2) (figure), thermal and compaction(3) reactions.

 Current research is aimed at integrating kinetic chemical reactions and adapting solvers used in the field of optimization.

-a - CO storage, gas storage, the exploitation of oil and gas resources, geothermal energy, ground remediation. b - Via2which the positivity of two magnitudes and the nullity of at least one of them is concisely expressed.
+b - Via which the positivity of two magnitudes and the nullity of at least one of them is concisely expressed.